random998/bachelors_project/README.md

     10.4 Implement a rollback/timeout system for stalled or invalid actions.

 11. look at C open source web poker implementation and compare with my own!
 Incorporate parts of the code if feasible.
-12. look at source code of dark forest zk game, note how they "did things", especially how they implemented the debugging console.
+12. look at source code of dark forest zk game, get inspired by their zk-cuircits implementation and their zk debug console.
-13. ui improvements:
-    display the current game phase somwehere
-    display the id's of the players at all times.
-14. Add code smell analysis and tools like in sopra.
-15. Add more extensive tests.
+13. Add more extensive tests.

 Bachelors thesis: Scope: Improved Efficient ZK Poker protocol + implementation